Missing-Data-Induced Phase Transitions in Spectral PLS for Multimodal Learning: Introduction

-A key message is that dual missingness acts primarily as an attenuation of signal-to-noise rather than as a mere reduction in the effective number of samples.
-Concretely, masking induces an effective spike strength $\theta_{\mathrm{eff}}=\sqrt{\rho}\,\theta$, shifting the recoverability boundary in the same spirit as the missing-data phenomenon identified for principal component analysis (PCA) \citep{ipsen2019pca_missing_phase}.
-This reduction turns PLS-SVD into a spiked rectangular singular-vector problem \citep{benaychgeorges2012singular} with a Baik--Ben Arous--P\'ech\'e (BBP) type transition \citep{baik2005bbp}.
+Dual missingness acts on the PLS-SVD phase diagram as a multiplicative attenuation of the cross-view spike: masking induces an effective spike strength $\theta_{\mathrm{eff}}=\sqrt{\rho}\,\theta$, shifting the recoverability boundary by $1/\sqrt{\rho}$.
+The resulting model is a spiked rectangular singular-vector problem \citep{benaychgeorges2012singular} with a Baik--Ben Arous--P\'ech\'e (BBP) transition \citep{baik2005bbp}; analogous attenuation appears for principal component analysis under masking \citep{ipsen2019pca_missing_phase}.

-Our main result (\autoref{thm:main}) establishes that recovery is possible if and only if the signal strength exceeds a critical threshold $\theta_{\mathrm{crit}} = 1/((\alpha_x\alpha_y)^{1/4}\sqrt{\rho})$, with explicit closed-form formulas for the asymptotic overlaps above this threshold.
-When $\rho=1$, these expressions reduce to the known spiked-rectangular overlap behavior \citep{benaychgeorges2012singular,leger2025pls}, while dual missingness increases the required signal strength by the factor $1/\sqrt{\rho}$.
+Our main result (\autoref{rsf:main}) gives a replica-symmetric prediction of a sharp transition at the critical threshold $\theta_{\mathrm{crit}} = 1/((\alpha_x\alpha_y)^{1/4}\sqrt{\rho})$, with explicit closed-form formulas for the asymptotic overlaps above this threshold.
+When $\rho=1$, these formulas reduce to the known spiked-rectangular overlap behavior \citep{benaychgeorges2012singular,leger2025pls}; under dual missingness, the required signal strength increases by the factor $1/\sqrt{\rho}$.

-Our main contributions are \begin{itemize} \item \textbf{Sharp dual-missingness phase transition for PLS-SVD:} we characterize when recovery is possible under entry-wise MCAR masking in both views, yielding the explicit threshold $\theta_{\mathrm{crit}} = 1/((\alpha_x\alpha_y)^{1/4}\sqrt{\rho})$. \item \textbf{Closed-form recovery curves:} we derive explicit asymptotic formulas for the squared overlaps $(r_x^2,r_y^2)$ above the threshold as functions of $(\alpha_x,\alpha_y,\rho,\theta)$. \item \textbf{Replica-symmetric analysis via spiked-rectangular reduction:} we give a complete replica-symmetric (RS) derivation, showing missingness acts as an effective spike $\theta_{\mathrm{eff}}=\sqrt{\rho}\,\theta$ and recovering the fully observed spiked-rectangular predictions when $\rho=1$. \item \textbf{Empirical validation:} synthetic and semi-synthetic experiments (including TCGA BRCA and PBMC Multiome) corroborate the predicted phase boundary and overlap curves across aspect ratios, signal strengths, and missingness rates. \end{itemize}
+Our contributions are: \textbf{(i)} a replica-symmetric prediction of a sharp dual-missingness phase transition for PLS-SVD, with explicit threshold $\theta_{\mathrm{crit}} = 1/((\alpha_x\alpha_y)^{1/4}\sqrt{\rho})$ under entry-wise MCAR masking in both views; \textbf{(ii)} closed-form asymptotic overlap predictions for $(r_x^2, r_y^2)$ above the threshold as functions of $(\alpha_x, \alpha_y, \rho, \theta)$; \textbf{(iii)} a detailed replica-symmetric derivation showing that missingness acts through the effective spike $\theta_{\mathrm{eff}} = \sqrt{\rho}\,\theta$ and recovers the fully observed spiked-rectangular predictions when $\rho=1$; \textbf{(iv)} synthetic and semi-synthetic empirical validation, including TCGA BRCA and PBMC Multiome, confirming the predicted phase boundary and overlap curves across aspect ratios, signal strengths, and missingness rates; and \textbf{(v)} a finite-rank extension (\autoref{conj:rank_k}) conjecturing that the single-spike threshold applies componentwise to higher-rank latent structure with separated spikes, supported by rank-2 and rank-3 experiments.